danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="channels.reportSpam.html" name="channels.reportSpam">Reports some messages from a user in a supergroup as spam; requires administrator rights in the supergroup: channels.reportSpam</a>

-* <a href="auth.requestPasswordRecovery.html" name="auth.requestPasswordRecovery">Request recovery code of a [2FA password](https://core.telegram.org/api/srp), only for accounts with a [recovery email configured](https://core.telegram.org/api/srp#email-verification).: auth.requestPasswordRecovery</a>
+* <a href="auth.requestPasswordRecovery.html" name="auth.requestPasswordRecovery">Request recovery code of a [2FA password](https://core.telegram.org/api/srp), only for accounts with a [recovery email configured](https://core.telegram.org/api/srp#email-verification): auth.requestPasswordRecovery</a>

-* <a href="auth.resendCode.html" name="auth.resendCode">Resend the login code via another medium, the phone code type is determined by the return value of the previous auth.sendCode/auth.resendCode: see [login](https://core.telegram.org/api/auth) for more info.: auth.resendCode</a>
+* <a href="auth.resendCode.html" name="auth.resendCode">Resend the login code via another medium, the phone code type is determined by the return value of the previous auth.sendCode/auth.resendCode: see [login](https://core.telegram.org/api/auth) for more info: auth.resendCode</a>

 * <a href="contacts.resetTopPeerRating.html" name="contacts.resetTopPeerRating">Reset [rating](https://core.telegram.org/api/top-rating) of top peer: contacts.resetTopPeerRating</a>

-* <a href="auth.recoverPassword.html" name="auth.recoverPassword">Reset the [2FA password](https://core.telegram.org/api/srp) using the recovery code sent using [auth.requestPasswordRecovery](../methods/auth.requestPasswordRecovery.md).: auth.recoverPassword</a>
+* <a href="auth.recoverPassword.html" name="auth.recoverPassword">Reset the [2FA password](https://core.telegram.org/api/srp) using the recovery code sent using [auth.requestPasswordRecovery](../methods/auth.requestPasswordRecovery.md): auth.recoverPassword</a>

-* <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups.: account.resetNotifySettings</a>
+* <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups: account.resetNotifySettings</a>

-* <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers.: account.getWallPapers</a>
+* <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers: account.getWallPapers</a>

-* <a href="users.getUsers.html" name="users.getUsers">Returns basic user info according to their identifiers.: users.getUsers</a>
+* <a href="users.getUsers.html" name="users.getUsers">Returns basic user info according to their identifiers: users.getUsers</a>

-* <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs.: messages.getChats</a>
+* <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs: messages.getChats</a>

-* <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, icluding data center configuration.: help.getConfig</a>
+* <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, icluding data center configuration: help.getConfig</a>

-* <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data centre nearest to the user.: help.getNearestDc</a>
+* <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data centre nearest to the user: help.getNearestDc</a>

-* <a href="help.getAppUpdate.html" name="help.getAppUpdate">Returns information on update availability for the current application.: help.getAppUpdate</a>
+* <a href="help.getAppUpdate.html" name="help.getAppUpdate">Returns information on update availability for the current application: help.getAppUpdate</a>

-* <a href="help.getInviteText.html" name="help.getInviteText">Returns text of a text message with an invitation.: help.getInviteText</a>
+* <a href="help.getInviteText.html" name="help.getInviteText">Returns text of a text message with an invitation: help.getInviteText</a>

-* <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list.: messages.getDialogs</a>
+* <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list: messages.getDialogs</a>

-* <a href="contacts.getContacts.html" name="contacts.getContacts">Returns the current user's contact list.: contacts.getContacts</a>
+* <a href="contacts.getContacts.html" name="contacts.getContacts">Returns the current user's contact list: contacts.getContacts</a>

-* <a href="contacts.getBlocked.html" name="contacts.getBlocked">Returns the list of blocked users.: contacts.getBlocked</a>
+* <a href="contacts.getBlocked.html" name="contacts.getBlocked">Returns the list of blocked users: contacts.getBlocked</a>

-* <a href="contacts.getStatuses.html" name="contacts.getStatuses">Returns the list of contact statuses.: contacts.getStatuses</a>
+* <a href="contacts.getStatuses.html" name="contacts.getStatuses">Returns the list of contact statuses: contacts.getStatuses</a>

-* <a href="messages.getMessages.html" name="messages.getMessages">Returns the list of messages by their IDs.: messages.getMessages</a>
+* <a href="messages.getMessages.html" name="messages.getMessages">Returns the list of messages by their IDs: messages.getMessages</a>

-* <a href="photos.getUserPhotos.html" name="photos.getUserPhotos">Returns the list of user photos.: photos.getUserPhotos</a>
+* <a href="photos.getUserPhotos.html" name="photos.getUserPhotos">Returns the list of user photos: photos.getUserPhotos</a>

-* <a href="help.getSupport.html" name="help.getSupport">Returns the support user for the 'ask a question' feature.: help.getSupport</a>
+* <a href="help.getSupport.html" name="help.getSupport">Returns the support user for the 'ask a question' feature: help.getSupport</a>

-* <a href="contacts.search.html" name="contacts.search">Returns users found by username substring.: contacts.search</a>
+* <a href="contacts.search.html" name="contacts.search">Returns users found by username substring: contacts.search</a>

-* <a href="messages.saveDraft.html" name="messages.saveDraft">Save a message [draft](https://core.telegram.org/api/drafts) associated to a chat.: messages.saveDraft</a>
+* <a href="messages.saveDraft.html" name="messages.saveDraft">Save a message [draft](https://core.telegram.org/api/drafts) associated to a chat: messages.saveDraft</a>

-* <a href="messages.getAllDrafts.html" name="messages.getAllDrafts">Save get all message [drafts](https://core.telegram.org/api/drafts).: messages.getAllDrafts</a>
+* <a href="messages.getAllDrafts.html" name="messages.getAllDrafts">Save get all message [drafts](https://core.telegram.org/api/drafts): messages.getAllDrafts</a>

-* <a href="help.saveAppLog.html" name="help.saveAppLog">Saves logs of application on the server.: help.saveAppLog</a>
+* <a href="help.saveAppLog.html" name="help.saveAppLog">Saves logs of application on the server: help.saveAppLog</a>

 * <a href="messages.searchGifs.html" name="messages.searchGifs">Search for GIFs: messages.searchGifs</a>